puppetlabs/bolt/pre-docs/bolt_project_directories.md

 Bolt uses these methods, in order, to choose a project directory.

-1. Manually specified

-    You can specify on the command line what directory Bolt to use with `--boltdir <DIRECTORY_PATH>`.
+1.  **Manually specified:** You can specify on the command line what directory Bolt to use with `--boltdir <DIRECTORY_PATH>`.
 There is not an equivalent configuration setting because the project directory must be known in order to load configuration.

-2. Parent directory

-    Bolt traverses parents of the current directory until it finds a directory containing a `Boltdir` or `bolt.yaml`, or it reaches the root of the file system.
+1.  **Parent directory:** Bolt traverses parents of the current directory until it finds a directory containing a `Boltdir` or `bolt.yaml`, or it reaches the root of the file system.

-3. User project directory

-    If no directory is specified manually or found in a parent directory, the user project directory is used.
+1.  **User project directory:** If no directory is specified manually or found in a parent directory, the user project directory is used.

 ## Project directory structure